Luís Ribeiro

-Luís Carlos Gaspar dos Santos Ribeiro (born 19 April 1992) is a Portuguese professional footballer who plays as a goalkeeper for Atlético Clube de Portugal.
+Luís Carlos Gaspar dos Santos Ribeiro (born 19 April 1992) is a Portuguese professional footballer who plays as a goalkeeper for Campeonato de Portugal club Alcochetense.

 Club career

 Born in Lisbon, Ribeiro joined Sporting CP's academy at the age of 9.
 After loans to lower league clubs Sertanense F.C. and A.D.
 Camacha, he signed a professional contract until June 2018 with a €45 million buyout clause.
 He spent three full seasons with Sporting's reserves in the Segunda Liga, playing his first match in the competition on 6 December 2012 and being sent off in injury time of the 3–2 away loss against C.F.
 União.

 Ribeiro was loaned to Recreativo de Huelva in the Spanish Segunda División B on 15 August 2015, moving alongside teammates Kikas and Mica Pinto.
 He returned to his country in the next transfer window, joining second-tier C.D.
 Feirense also on loan.

 On 11 May 2016, Ribeiro agreed to a three-year deal with G.D.
 Estoril Praia.
 He made his Primeira Liga debut on 11 February 2017, in a 2–1 home victory over F.C.
 Paços de Ferreira.
 He added six appearances in that season's Taça de Portugal, helping his team reach the semi-finals.

 Ribeiro returned to division two in January 2018, and stayed there the following years, with Real SC, Leixões SC, F.C.
 Penafiel and U.D.
 Vilafranquense.